dannyhdyt/Portfolio/README.md

 Behaviour-Driven Development (BDD) is a software development and testing approach that bridges the gap between technical and non-technical teams.

-an example of the test past will automatically generate a report on `html` file
+By integrating Karate with JUnit 5, we can write and execute Karate tests within the JUnit 5 framework, an example of using the JUnit Runner and `.html` reports that Karate outputs.

 ![l3LOnEAlvF](https://github.com/dannyhdyt/Katalon-Web-Automation-Assignment/assets/153344198/b757f029-96a4-4658-82ca-c16fd45769cd)